-Before, during or after excercise?
+Before, during or after exercise?
 There is no simple answer to this one.

 There’s plenty of debate on the whether we should consume pre during, or post exercise, but my personal preference was to take the BCAA powder straight after the gym.

-If you are training in a ‘fasted’ state (exercising on an empty stomach), BCAA have been known to help prevent muscle breakdown during your session, so taking them before the gym could be a good idea in this case.
+If you are training in a ‘fasted’ state (exercising on an empty stomach), BCAA are sometimes used beforehand to help give an extra boost, so taking them before the gym could be a good idea in this case.

-As always, I had a look around the internet to gather a picture of whether Instant BCAA is liked by people who have used it.
+As always, we had a look around the internet to gather a picture of whether Instant BCAA is liked by people who have used it.

 It generally has very positive feedback, with the ease of mixing a recurring theme in many of the reviews.

 One person found that the taste of the Mixed Berry flavour was too sweet for them, and there were a couple who didn’t like the unflavoured taste, but overall it seems to be a very well received product.